Peptide synthesis

 In organic chemistry, peptide synthesis is the production of peptides, compounds where multiple amino acids are linked via amide bonds, also known as peptide bonds.
 Peptides are chemically synthesized by the condensation reaction of the carboxyl group of one amino acid to the amino group of another.
 Protecting group strategies are usually necessary to prevent undesirable side reactions with the various amino acid side chains.
 Chemical peptide synthesis most commonly starts at the carboxyl end of the peptide (C-terminus), and proceeds toward the amino-terminus (N-terminus).
 Protein biosynthesis (long peptides) in living organisms occurs in the opposite direction.

-The chemical synthesis of peptides can be carried out using classical solution-phase techniques, although these have been replaced in most research and development settings by solid-phase methods (see below).
-Solution-phase synthesis retains its usefulness in large-scale production of peptides for industrial purposes however.
+The chemical synthesis of peptides can be carried out using classical solution-phase techniques, although these have been replaced in most research and development settings by solid phase methods (see below).
+Solution phase synthesis retains its usefulness in production of small peptides for industrial purposes.

-Chemical synthesis facilitates the production of peptides that are difficult to express in bacteria, the incorporation of unnatural amino acids, peptide/protein backbone modification, and the synthesis of D-proteins, which consist of D-amino acids.
+Chemical peptide synthesis facilitates the production of peptides that are difficult to express in bacteria, the incorporation of unnatural amino acids, peptide/protein backbone modification, and the synthesis of peptides containing D-amino acids.

-Solid-phase synthesis
+Solid phase peptide synthesis

-The established method for the production of synthetic peptides in the lab is known as solid phase peptide synthesis (SPPS).
-Pioneered by Robert Bruce Merrifield, SPPS allows the rapid assembly of a peptide chain through successive reactions of amino acid derivatives on a macroscopically insoluble solvent-swollen beaded resin support.
+The established method for the production of synthetic peptides is known as solid phase peptide synthesis (SPPS).
+Pioneered by Robert Bruce Merrifield, SPPS allows the rapid assembly of a peptide chain through stepwise addition of amino acids on a macroscopically insoluble solvent-swollen beaded resin support.

+Characteristics of solid supports

-The solid support consists of small, polymeric resin beads functionalized with reactive groups (such as amine or hydroxyl groups) that link to the nascent peptide chain.
-Since the peptide remains covalently attached to the support throughout the synthesis, excess reagents and side products can be removed by washing and filtration.
-This approach circumvents the comparatively time-consuming isolation of the product peptide from solution after each reaction step, which would be required when using conventional solution-phase synthesis.
+The solid support consists of small (~50 micron diameter), polymeric resin beads functionalized with reactive groups (such as amine or hydroxyl groups) that link the nascent peptide chain to the resin polymer.
+Since the peptide remains covalently attached to the support throughout the synthesis, excess reagents and soluble side products can be removed by washing and filtration.
+This approach circumvents the time-consuming isolation of the product peptide after each reaction step that is required when using conventional solution phase synthesis.